Let Your Garden Grow

 2. Sentimentality

 Whether a gift from a loved one or a souvenir of your past, removing unneeded possessions that hold emotional value can be challenging.
 But you don't need to feel burdened or guilty about these things forever.
-Here are tools that can help you let go.
+Here are tools that can help you discover the most meaningful items and let the rest go.

 3. Aspirations